 Can A Parrot Injure Its Tongue?

-This is liable to happen in normal everyday activities or from unforeseen accidents.
-Tremendous care must be taken in any case.
-Tongues are exceedingly vascular.
-As such, they will bleed profusely after any laceration or trauma.
+This is liable to happen in everyday activities or from unforeseen accidents.
+Care must be taken in any case.
+Tongues are vascular, so they’ll bleed profusely if there’s a laceration.

 Parrots use their sense of taste and touch to navigate the world around them.
-Unfortunately, this means a parrot may cut itself during such mundane activities.
-That might include chewing on something sharp, like:
+Unfortunately, this means a parrot may cut itself during these mundane activities.

-- A broken toy
+- A broken toy.

-- A button
+- A button.

-- Metal, such as with a zipper lining
+- Metal, like a zipper lining.

 Can A Parrot Get A Tongue Infection?